Gavin-Persad/predictions/plan.md

 - Colour coding issues on show scores cells seems to be Correct Score (0-3 goals) and Correct Results not showing.✅
 - league table not adding weekly scores, just showing the most recent weeks scores.
 Not updating the season_scores table on supabase.✅

-- no winners show reset coming warning ⏳ structure in place needs testing ⏳
+- no winners show reset coming warning structure in place needs testing ✅
-- every one needs to go all out in the next round, see what happens. add a pending for reset screen in view lavery cup if needed.
+- every one needs to go all out in the next round, see what happens. add a pending for reset screen in view lavery cup if needed.✅
-- create a reset lavery cup button with typing confirmation in edit lavery cup. make sure this deletes only the information needed.
+- create a reset lavery cup button with typing confirmation in edit lavery cup. make sure this deletes only the information needed.✅
-- check that lavery cup can restart.
+- check that lavery cup can restart.✅

-21. Test cups and format ⏳
+21. Test cups and format ✅

 22. Make Dashboard